 Not A Fix-All

 Next I would ask that you realize that a great church website will not fix a broken church.
 The most attractive and effective website will be nothing if you do not have a good support staff to answer incoming Emails and inquiries, a charismatic welcoming committee at your front door, and good follow-up from pastors.
 It can be a key factor in getting someone interested, but if you cannot show them that your church is worth committing to; your efforts are in vain.

 Buying and Building Success

 Also, take heart in knowing that church websites take time to grow in popularity.
-A steady stream of relevant and search engine friendly content will eventually push you to the top of the rankings.
-You can purchase ads through one of the major search engines to give you an initial boost in traffic; but know that this will last only as long as you have money to put into it.
-Eventually the coffers run out and you must rely on the popularity that you built over during your campaign.
-As your ads run, it would be good idea to build up your regular search engine rankings by hard work and regular updates.
+A steady stream of relevant and search engine-friendly content will eventually push you to the top of the rankings.
+You can purchase ads through one of the major search engines to give you an initial boost in traffic, but know that this will last only as long as you have money to put into it.
+Eventually, the coffers run out and you must rely on the popularity that you built over during your campaign.
+As your ads run, it would be a good idea to build up your regular search engine rankings with hard work and regular updates.